-The first time a user logs into pfSense®, the firewall presents the Setup Wizard automatically.
+The first time a user logs into the pfSense® software GUI, the firewall presents the Setup Wizard automatically.
 The first page of the wizard is shown in Figure Setup Wizard Starting Screen.

 General Information Screen¶

 The next screen (Figure General Information Screen) configures the name of this firewall, the domain in which it resides, and the DNS servers for the firewall.

 The Hostname is a name that should uniquely identify this firewall.
 It can be nearly anything, but must start with a letter and it may contain only letters, numbers, or a hyphen.

 example.com.
 If this network does not have a domain, use

 <something>is another identifier: a company name, last name, nickname, etc. For example,